-Four case studies were prepared on the use of bioenergy in industry to supply process heat.
+As of Oct 2021, five case studies were prepared on the use of bioenergy in industry to supply process heat.
 In the framework of an intertask project, five of the tasks involved in the IEA Bioenergy Technology Collaboration Programme collaborated to produce four case studies and a policy synthesis report on biomass based industrial heat.
 The cases were selected carefully to illustrate that a wide diversity of bioenergy conversion technologies is readily available for market application, the optimum configuration depending on local availability of biomass resources, characteristics of the heat demand, availability of space, capital, etc. The cases are:

 Early in 2021, a policy synthesis report will also be published that provides strategic information on market opportunities/potential and effective ways to address technical and non-technical barriers to implement bioenergy based process heat.
 The report builds upon the lessons learned in the cases, but also provides a more generic analysis of the market potential, and how its implementation can be supported, in order to unlock the enormous potential already mentioned above.
 All reports produced during the course of the project (until 2021) will be made available on this project website.